NASA-IMPACT/veda-ui/docs/ARCHITECTURE.md

 In this case the data is loaded from the `mock/` folder, which replicates the structure one would find in `veda-config`.

 ## Configuration
-The veda configuration consists in a series of `MDX` files, organized in 3 different content types:
+The veda configuration consists in a series of `MDX` files, organized in 2 different content types:
-- thematic
 - discoveries
 - datasets